Link Search Menu Expand Document

 image

-However, if you look at the second command, you should go ahead and run it to connect the project to Chromatic.
+Now, back to the Chromatic page: if you look at the second command, you should go ahead and run it to connect the project to Chromatic.
+Make sure to use the command Chromatic provides you, and not the one on this page

 npx chromatic --project-token=chpt_beef1234567890a